2001 Robert Parris Moses

 Winner of the 2001 Puffin Prize for Creative Citizenship (formerly the Puffin/Nation Prize for Creative Citizenship).

-Born and raised in Harlem, Bob Moses attended Stuyvesant High School, received his undergraduate degree from Hamilton College in 1956, and a Masters in Philosophy from Harvard in 1957.
+Born and raised in Harlem, Bob Moses attended Stuyvesant High School.
+He received his undergraduate degree from Hamilton College in 1956 and a Masters in Philosophy from Harvard in 1957.
 He taught middle school mathematics at the Horace Mann School in New York City, and in the early 1970’s worked for the Ministry of Education in Tanzania where he was Chairperson of the Math Department at the Same School.

 Photo (2014) by Miller Center (Wiki Commons)